xxcordeau/TIL/README.md

-Select the plus symbol :plus: next to Approvals in the right sidebar to open up the approvals setup screen.

-Select who you would like to nominate as preset approvers.
+ nominate as preset approvers.
 Preset approvers will be automatically added when the issue reaches the status you’re triggering an approval from.
 You can always go back and modify the list of approvers in an issue later.

 Give the approver field a name.
 This is a user picker field that contains the people you want to approve the issue.